Welcome Week Events 2017

 All first-year athletes are required to attend this important meeting.

-So, you've taken the time to read this year's Common Read, "The Other Wes Moore: One Name, Two Fates" by Wes Moore, now what?
+So, you've taken the time to read this year's Common Read, "The Distance Between Us: A Memoir" by Reyna Grande, now what?
 Join the Office of First Year Programs as we help begin the campus conversation surrounding this common read and host a brief and informal discussion of the book.
-Snacks and refreshments will be provided.

 You've got to attend the Activities Fair, which takes place the first Friday of the semester.
 This fun and informative event introduces students to all of Marist's clubs and organizations, which fall under the following Advisory Councils: